 Stop press!
 I am slightly disrupting the format of this post in order in order to bring your attention to a very special backpack that I think you just might love – the Shell from Tropicfeel.

-Therefore, rather than bringing a packable backpack inside your main pack, you could literally just travel with this adjustable pack.
+Therefore, rather than bringing a packable backpack inside your main pack, you could literally just travel with this adjustable pack, perfect for one-bag travel.
+Being a bit bigger than the packable bags comes with benefits such as padded shoulder straps, the ability to carry heavier loads and a higher quality zippered pocket.

 Osprey bags are frequently seen on trails, airports, and hostels around the world.
-The company is known to provide long-lasting bags that can survive harsh conditions and hold their weight no matter where the journey takes you, and they have successfully packed that creed into their ultralight packable backpack.
+The company is known to provide long-lasting bags that can survive harsh conditions and hold their weight no matter where the journey takes you, and they have successfully packed that creed into the Osprey ultralight stuff pack.

-The bag weighs just under four ounces, can hold 18 liters of luggage, and provides three separate pockets for the little things.
+The waterproof daypack weighs just under four ounces, can hold 18 liters of luggage, and provides three separate pockets for the little things in addition to the main compartment.
 Osprey installed a permanent stuff sack into the bag that converts the entire day pack into the size of a tennis ball.
+Made from ripstop nylon with an external pocket for a water bottle, the only thing it’s missing is a sternum strap.

 This stuff pack strikes an excellent balance between weighing less and still providing the little things like water-resistant exteriors and reinforced shoulder straps to ensure the pack is comfortable enough to wear all day.
-With Osprey’s life-long warranty, you can feel safe and comfortable with this packable backpack in your suitcase.
+With Osprey’s life-long warranty, you can feel safe and comfortable with the osprey ultralight stuff pack in your suitcase.

-Patagonia’s packable backpack offering is made from 100% recycled nylon, an environmentally conscious and high-quality day pack option.
-The side pockets fit a water bottle, and the straps are adjustable to give this packable option the feel of a much larger bag.
+Patagonia’s packable daypack offering is made from 100% recycled nylon, an environmentally conscious and high-quality day pack option.
+The side pockets fit a water bottle, and the shoulder straps are adjustable to give this packable option the feel of a much larger bag.

 This bag has cemented its place on our list by providing a few extra details that make it stand out in a crowd.
 It looks and feels more like a regular backpack than a packable, but it stays lightweight enough to fit inside any larger bag.
-An outside zipper pocket gives excellent storage options for smaller essential items.
+An outside zipper pocket gives excellent storage options for smaller essential items and the shoulder straps are pretty decent too.

 If you don’t want your packable backpack to sacrifice all style to fit inside your suitcase, this pack has just enough around the edges to play any part required.
 The pack stores inside of itself to the size of a small travel pillow and includes a clip for easy attachment to larger bags.